-The likelihood that a query includes a business name, as opposed to a business category, may be determined based on the number of business names that pair with the query.
-When there are only a few queries pairing to a few business names pair, those are considered categorical queries (e.g., low name perplexity), while those queries to which more different names pair with the query are considered to have high name perplexity.
+The likelihood that a query includes a business name, as opposed to a local category synonym, may be determined based on the number of business names that pair with the query.
+When only a few queries are pairing to a few business names pair, those are considered categorical queries (e.g., low name perplexity), while those queries to which more different names pair with the query are considered to have high name perplexity.

-3) Once it is determined that an identified query is both a good query and a categorical query, a decison is made to see if the result category and the identified query should be treated as synonyms.
+3) Once it is determined that an identified query is both a good query and a categorical query, a decision is made to see if the result category and the identified query should be treated as a local category synonym.

 A category “Restaurants-Chinese” may be determined to be a category synonym for the query “Chinese restaurant”, based upon an initial “goodness” determination for the query-result_name-result_category listing a high name perplexity (that is, many business names may be paired with this query).
 If such a determination is made, the identified category may be assigned as a category synonym for the associated query terms, so that future searches associated with the query will additionally invoke searches relating to the category.

-4) Problem with hyponyms – a hyponym is a word whose meaning a denotes a subordinate or subclass.
-An analogy on the different between a hyponym and a synonym.
-A square is a kind of rectangle that has four sides of the same length, but a rectangle isn’t always a square because the lengths of it’s sides can differ.
-A query of “Chinese restaurant”, may be a hyponym for category “Restaurants”, since a Chinese restaurant is a sub-category of the category “Restaurants”.
-Since a Chinese restaurant is a type of restaurant but not equivalent to “restaurant,” like a square is a type of rectangle but isn’t equivalent to rectangle in meaning, Chinese restaurant should not be used as a synonym for the category “Restaurant”.
+4) Problem with hyponyms – a hyponym is a word whose meaning denotes a subordinate or subclass.
+An analogy on the difference between a hyponym and a synonym.
+A square is a kind of rectangle that has four sides of the same length, but a rectangle isn’t always a square because the lengths of its sides can differ.
+A query of “Chinese restaurant”, maybe a hyponym for category “Restaurants”, since a Chinese restaurant is a sub-category of the category “Restaurants”.
+Since a Chinese restaurant is a type of restaurant but not equivalent to “restaurant,” like a square is a type of rectangle but isn’t equivalent to a rectangle in meaning, Chinese restaurant should not be used as a synonym for the category “Restaurant”.